Richard Sorabji

 Sir Richard Rustom Kharsedji Sorabji, CBE, FBA (born 8 November 1934) is a British historian of ancient Western philosophy, and Professor of Philosophy Emeritus at King's College London.
-He has written his 'Intellectual Autobiography' in his Festschrift: R. Salles ed., Metaphysics, Soul and Ethics in Ancient Thought (Oxford, 2005), 1–36.
-He is the nephew of Cornelia Sorabji, the first woman to practice law in Britain and India.
+He is the nephew of Cornelia Sorabji.

 Life

-Sorabji is an ethnic Parsi with roots in India.
-He was born in Oxford and he was educated at the Dragon School and Charterhouse.
+Richard Sorabji was born in Oxford on 8 November, the son of Richard 'Dick' Kaikushru Sorabji (1872–1950) and Mary Katherine (née Monkhouse).
+He was educated at the Dragon School and Charterhouse.
 After two years National Service, he attended Pembroke College, Oxford, from 1955 to 1959 on the Boulter and Radcliffe Scholarship.
 He took second-class degrees (see Oxford University Calendar, 1958 p.
 312 and 1960, p.
 323) in 'Greek and Latin Literature' in 1957 and in 'Literae Humaniores' in 1959.
 Sorabji subsequently spent some time teaching at his old prep school before completing a B.Phil. at Oxford under Gwil Owen and John Ackrill.

 Sorabji's first academic post was at Cornell University in 1962, where he became associate professor in 1968, while working also as an editor of the Philosophical Review.
 In 1970, he returned to England and joined the faculty of King's College London, where he was appointed Professor of Ancient Philosophy in 1981.
 His main interest has been Aristotle on whom he published his first books - Aristotle on Memory in 1972 (an annotated translation with introductory essays) and (as co-editor) four volumes of Articles on Aristotle from 1975 to 1979.
 He went on to write three books on the ancient philosophy of physics: Necessity, Cause and Blame (1980), Time, Creation, and the Continuum (1983), and Matter, Space, and Motion (1988).

 Sorabji was President of the Aristotelian Society from 1985 to 1986 and founded the international Ancient Commentators on Aristotle project in 1987.
 The aim of this project has been to publish the first translations into English of mostly Greek philosophical texts from the period 200–600 A.D, mainly commentaries on Aristotelian works.
 100 volumes have been published up the end of 2012, many of them translating the commentaries on Aristotle into English for the first time.
 Sorabji has himself contributed introductions to some of the volumes, as well as a general introduction to the commentators reprinted in many of the volumes.
 He lists the translations on his official website.